erixhartman/TestCafe/README.md

 testcafe chrome superstore.js
 ```

+Both tests are run within the parameters of the mobile breakpoint.

-If you have any questions feel free to reach out to me at <eah458@nyu.edu>
+If you have any questions feel free to reach out to me at <eah458@nyu.edu>.